 It is said that the ghost of a Rajpoot named Nahar Singh used to stray here.
 Which was creating disruption in the construction of the fort.
 Therefore, consultationed with the Tantriks, who advised that the name of the fort named with the ghost of the soul will remove the phantom obstruction.
 Hence the name of the fort was named Nahargarh after the name of Nahar Singh.

-The wall is all around the mountain for this protection, it is said that this Fort was formerly the capital of Amer.
+The wall is all around of the mountain for this protection, it is said that this Fort was formerly the capital of Amer.

 Nobody has ever attacked this fort.
 But there have been many historical incidents in this area, which included mainly the fight of Maratha’s Jaipur in the 18th century.

-At the time of the Indian Rebellion of 1847, the European in this region, including the wives of the British, had sent them all to King Sawai Ram Singh of Jaipur for their protection in the Nahargarh Fort.
+At the time of the Indian Rebellion of 1847, the European in this the region, including the wives of the British, had sent them all to King Sawai Ram Singh of Jaipur for their protection in the Nahargarh Fort.

 In 1868, this fort was expanded during the reign of King Sawai Ram Singh.
 In the period 1883-92, Sawai Madho Singh constructed many palaces in Nahargarh with the cost of Rs 3 to 3.5 lakh.